Statements

 , the optional else

-block will be executed.
+block is executed.
 If the else

-block is missing, nothing happens and execution continues further.
+block is missing, nothing happens, and execution continues further.

 Regular if